pretix/pretix-docs/docs/guides/customer-accounts.md

 Under "Allowed access scopes", check the boxes for which you want to grant access to the application.

-Once you click the :btn:Save: button, the client secret will be displayed at the top of the page.
+Once you click the :btn:Save: button, the information for configuring your client will be displayed at the top of the page: base URL, client ID, and client secret.
 The client secret will only be displayed once.
 Copy and paste it to your application.
-You will also need the "Client ID" which will be displayed in a new field underneath "Application name".
+"Base URL" and "Client ID" will also be displayed in the fields underneath "Application name".

 If you need a new client secret, check the box next to "Invalidate old client secret and generate a new one" and click the :btn:Save: button.
 The old client secret will not be usable anymore.
 The new client secret will be displayed in a green box at the top of the page.

 Beyond the client ID and secret, the service you are connecting is also going to need your issuer URI.
+You find it in the field "Base URL / issuer".
 If you are using pretix Hosted without a custom domain, your issuer URI will be the address of your organizer's public profile **without** the final slash.
 For instance, the issuer URI of our Tutorial Ltd. with the organizer short form "tut" will be [https://pretix.eu/tut](https://pretix.eu/tut).